batiste/pug-vdom/README.md

 require('pug-vdom/runtime')

 var tree = render({variable: 1}, h)
-var rootNode = createElement(tree[0]) // we expect only node at the root from our template document.querySelector('main').appendChild(rootNode)
+var rootNode = createElement(tree[0]) // we expect only one node at the root from our template document.querySelector('main').appendChild(rootNode)

 function liveRender () {